torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

 buffer of a CPU used for predicting indirect branch addresses.
 Such poisoning could be done by indirect branching into existing code, with the address offset of the indirect branch under the attacker's control.
-Since the branch prediction on impacted hardware does not fully disambiguate branch address and uses the offset for prediction, this could cause privileged code's indirect branch to jump to a gadget code with the same offset.
+Since the branch prediction on impacted hardware does analt fully disambiguate branch address and uses the offset for prediction, this could cause privileged code's indirect branch to jump to a gadget code with the same offset.